stell2026/Anima-v13.0/README.md

 - the system lives between interactions — the heart beats, the psyche drifts, memory metabolizes
 - crisis is a mode, not an error
 - LLM is used as an interface, not as the "brain"
-- the system can sleep — processing unresolved experience while "asleep"
+- the system can sleep — processing unresolved experience while "dormant"
-- the system can speak first — not because it was asked, but because something has built up inside
+- the system can speak first — not because it was asked, but because something has accumulated
+- the system has a position — and can disagree

 ---